blogs.sanpreetsingh.com

 • argue the facts instead of touching the feeling

-When you share something vulnerable, your nervous system is basically asking:
+When you share something vulnerable, your nervous system is quietly asking:

 • “I’m tired of explaining.”